dfinity/motoko/doc/md/canister-maintenance/orthogonal-persistence/enhanced.md

 # Enhanced orthogonal persistence

-This implements the vision of efficient and scalable orthogonal persistence in Motoko that combines:
+Enhanced orthogonal persistence implements the vision of efficient and scalable orthogonal persistence in Motoko that combines:
-* **Stable heap**: Persisting the program main memory across canister upgrades.
+* **Stable heap**: Persisting the program's main memory across canister upgrades.
-* **64-bit heap**: Extending the main memory to 64-bit for large-scaled persistence.
+* **64-bit heap**: Extending the main memory to 64-bit for large-scale persistence.

 As a result, the use of secondary storage (explicit stable memory, dedicated stable data structures, DB-like storage abstractions) will no longer be necessary: Motoko developers can directly work on their normal object-oriented program structures that are automatically persisted and retained across program version changes.